-In general, when would one consider using an intrusion-detection system rather than a firewall in the overall network
+In general, when would one consider using an intrusion-detection system rather than a firewall in the overall network security design?

 I don't think it really is a question of one or the other, as they serve different purposes.
 First of all, the intrusion-detection systems typically are passive systems that simply detect problems and perhaps alert someone.
 They do not block any traffic, or take active measures to stop an attack.
 A properly configured firewall can allow only certain types of traffic to pass, thus protecting the internal network from any number of malicious activities.